Wa4h1h/port-scanner/README.md

 }
 ```

-##### NOTE: I wrote this library for learning purposes.
+##### NOTE: I wrote these libraries for learning purposes.
 It may not be completely thought out and error free.
 Use at Your Own Risk.